 After Lorna passed away, it was obvious to our family that people were praying for us.
 We could feel it.
 I decided to be more dutiful in praying for others.

-In July of 2018 while pausing in my evening prayer, to think of anyone that I should pray for, Deborah Romney comes to mind.
+In July, 2018, while pausing in my evening prayer to think of anyone that I should pray for, Deborah Romney came to mind.
 Her husband Bob had passed away a year earlier in July of 2017.

 When we moved to Alpine in 1988, Lorna and I met Bob and Deborah Romney.
 We were in the same ward.
 We became friends.
 Lorna and Deborah became good friends.
-Deborah taught our girls dance, our girl’s would baby sit the Romneys little boy, Michael.
+Deborah taught our girls dance, and our girls would baby-sit the Romney’s little boy, Michael.

 After having her name come into my mind and mentioning her in my prayers for about three weeks, I decided I should call to find out how she was doing.

-I called, she told me that for various reasons, she was struggling.
+On August 7, I called, and she told me that for various reasons, she was struggling.
 It had been just a little over a year since Bob had passed away.

 The next morning I received this text from her.

 Please let this be a letter, not a text.
-I have to tell you I have never been so touched as I have read your sentiments in your blog.
+I have to tell you, I have never been so touched as I have read your sentiments in your blog.
 Every word is absolutely beautiful.
-Also, Katies experience.
+Also, Katie’s experience.
 I have always loved her and all of your children.
 I don’t know why I am feeling tears right now.
 I feel so blessed to have shared the tender moments you expressed.
 What is unbelievable is my experience in the hospital on Bob’s last day was almost identical to yours.
 Sometime I would like to share that with you.
-I like you, had to struggle with these words; “bind me not to the pasture, chain me not to the plow”.
+I had to struggle with these words: “Bind me not to the pasture, chain me not to the plow.”
 We chose not to bind him to the pasture or chain him to the plow.
-We chose to set him free to find his calling so he could return to us somehow.
+We chose to set him free to find his calling, so he could return to us somehow.

 I texted back that I would love to hear about Bob’s last day and her impressions from the book.
-I asked her to text me when she got home.
+I asked her to text me when she returned home.